On the topology of H(2): Symplectic homology bases associated to admissible decompositions and the group .

-\dem Let $b_0,c_0$ be the simple closed geodesics in the free homotopy classes of $b_1$ and $c_1$ respectively.
-If $g=\pm b_0$, or $g=\pm c_0$, then Proposition \ref{PrfTh1Prop1} allows us to conclude, since the roles of $b_1$ and $c_1$ are interchanged by the $S$ move, and the orientation of $b_1$ is irrelevant because $-\Id =S^2\in \Gamma$.\\
+We can now give the proof of Theorem~\ref{th1}.
+Let $b_0,c_0$ be the simple closed geodesics in the free homotopy classes of $b_1$ and $c_1$ respectively.
+Note that the roles of $b_1$ and $c_1$ are interchanged by the $S$ move, and the orientation of $b_1$ is irrelevant because $-\Id =S^2\in \Gamma$.
+Let $b'_0$ denote the simple closed geodesic in the free homotopy class of $b'_1$.
+If $b'_0=\pm b_0$, or $b'_0=\pm c_0$, then Proposition~\ref{PrfTh1Prop1} allows us to conclude immediately.
+Assume that $b'_0\neq \pm b_0$ and $b'_0\neq \pm c_0$.
+Let $n$ be the number of intersection points of $b'_0$ and $b_0\cup c_0$.
+We proceed by induction.